MKilani/EgyVoc/README.md

 #### How to cite

-Kilani Marwan, 2019, Coptic Orthographic Profiles - Sahidic profile, https://github.com/MKilani/Coptic_Orthographic_Profiles
+Kilani Marwan, 2019, EgyVoc : an Automatic Vocalizer for Ancient Egyptian, https://github.com/MKilani/EgyVoc

 ## Introduction